2026 Guide to Solar Incentives in Your State

 Usually yes—most homeowners can combine state rebates, the federal tax credit, and local utility offers to maximize savings.

-Will new incentives be created after 2025?
+Will new federal incentives be created?

 Powered by data from: NREL · DSIRE · EnergySage